aggress/mesosphere-dcos-kafka-installer/docs/connect_testing.md

 Transforms > Leave empty
 File > /tmp/cake-sink.txt
 ```
-Select Continue
+Select `Continue`

 What's happening behind the scenes is Control Center talks to Connect and also Schema Registry over their REST APIs.
-The Connect tasks will now be started.
+The Connect tasks will now be started and both the `SOURCES` and `SINKS` tabs at the top of the screen should show a running `cake-source` and `cake-sink`

 ## Validation

 Switch back to your Connect container, we should expect to see data being written to our sink file
 ```
+ls -al
 cat cake-sink.txt
 ```

 If you do, all is good.
 If not, check both the Control Center stdout and Connect stdout logs.

 ## Directly accessing the Connect REST API